GSK, Sanofi and Haleon shares slump on Zantac litigation concerns | Business

 GSK, Sanofi and Haleon shares slump on Zantac litigation concerns

-That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.
-A Pfizer spokesperson said in an email: "Pfizer, which has not sold a Zantac product in more than 15 years and did so only for a limited period of time, will continue to defend itself vigorously."
-Pfizer shares were down nearly 4% on Thursday afternoon in U.S. trading.
-GSK did not immediately respond to requests for comment.

 Shares in GSK, Sanofi and Haleon fell sharply on Thursday, following declines earlier this week, amid growing investor concerns about U.S. litigation focused on a heartburn drug that contained a probable carcinogen.
-GSK shares were down just over 10%, Sanofi's stock had sagged about 3.3% and Haleon's shares had slipped nearly 5% at the close of trading on Thursday.
+GSK shares fell more than 10%, Sanofi's stock sagged about 3.3% and Haleon's shares slipped nearly 5% at the close of trading on Thursday.

+GSK, the U.S. Food & Drug Administration (FDA) and the European Medicines Agency (EMA) have all concluded after experiments that there is no evidence of a causal association between therapy with the heartburn drug ranitidine and the development of cancer in patients, GSK said in a statement in response to the litigation.
+GSK added that plaintiff litigation is inconsistent with the scientific consensus.

 GSK and Sanofi at various points sold the drug - originally branded as Zantac - which U.S. regulators ordered off the market in 2020.
 Haleon, spun out as an independent listed company last month, comprises consumer health assets once partly owned by GSK.
 The prospect of impending litigation is not new.
 Among other disclosures, recently listed Haleon had highlighted the risk of such lawsuits in its prospectus.